Frequently Asked Questions

 - Dicerna Pharmaceuticals, Inc. is a biopharmaceutical company focused on the discovery and development of innovative ribonucleic acid interference (RNAi)-based therapeutics for diseases involving the liver, including rare diseases, viral infectious diseases, chronic liver diseases, and cardiovascular diseases.

 - The Company is using its proprietary GalXC™ RNAi technology platform to build a broad product pipeline in these core therapeutic areas.

-- DCR-PHXC is Dicerna’s most advanced product, which is being developed for the treatment of all forms of primary hyperoxaluria (PH).
+- DCR-PHXC is Dicerna’s most advanced product, which is being developed for the treatment of primary hyperoxaluria (PH).